 - Severe pain, depression or weakness

-If there are any questions or concerns related to surgery, please do not hesitate to contact the Clinic.
-For emergencies after-hours, please contact one of the following emergency clinics:
+If there are any questions or concerns related to surgery, please do not hesitate to contact the clinic.
+For emergencies after-hours, please contact one of the following 24 hour emergency clinics: